don336/Concoe-coffee-and-foods/README.md

 ## License

-The project is licensed under the MIT License.
+The project is licensed under the ISC License.
 See the LICENSE file for more information.